ignite/cli/contributing.md

 Don't worry about adding too many commits.
 They will be squashed into a single commit while merging.
 Your PR's title will be used as the commit message.

 ### Ask someone else's help
-If you started a PR but couldn't finish it because you lack off time, don't hesisate to ask for help for someone else to take over the ownership.
+If you started a PR but couldn't finish it because you lack of time, don't hesisate to ask for help for someone else to take over the ownership.

 We appreciate every bits of your work!